Mark Martin is considered to be the best NASCAR driver to never win a championship.

 Mark Martin's NASCAR Career

 After a successful start to his racing career in the ASA racing series that included Rookie of the Year honors and four championships, Mark Anthony Martin raced his first full-time season in NASCAR in 1982.
-Throughout his 30-plus years in the sport, he drove for countless teams including Roush Racing, Ginn Racing, Dale Earnhardt Inc., Hendrick Motorsports, Michael Waltrip Racing and Stewart-Haas Racing.
+Throughout his 30-plus years in the sport, he drove for such teams as Roush Racing, Ginn Racing, Dale Earnhardt Inc., Hendrick Motorsports, Michael Waltrip Racing, and Stewart-Haas Racing.

 Just take a quick look at his Cup Series numbers, and you'll see that Martin was a force to be reckoned with during his heyday.
 Out of a total of 882 Cup races run, Martin racked up 40 wins and an astonishing 453 top-10 finishes.